 - The AAT considered the former to be so general that it would mean that all engineers engaged to work by contract would be excluded from the PSI rules.

-- Accordingly, the income received in the dispute years was not for producing a result – but rather was for the work performed by the taxpayer – which meant that the business qualified as a personal services business.
+- Accordingly, the income received in the dispute years was not for producing a result – but rather was for the work performed by the taxpayer – which meant that the business was NOT a personal services business.

 The AAT also upheld the imposition of a 50% penalty for recklessness.